King County Women's Advisory Board

 - November 13, 2019

-The Women's Advisory Board meetings typically are held from 4:00 p.m. to 6:00 p.m. in Room 115 of the Chinook Building.
-The street address is 401 Fifth Avenue, Seattle, WA 98104, and the location is at the southwest corner of 5th Avenue and Jefferson Street.
+We typically hold Women’s Advisory Board meetings from 4:00 p.m. to 6:00 p.m. in Room 115 of the Chinook Building at 401 Fifth Avenue, Seattle, WA 98104, on the southwest corner of 5th Avenue and Jefferson Street.
 Parking is available on the street or in various parking garages near the building.

 Women's Advisory Board Members